invariantlabs-ai/invariant/README.md

 ## Using Guardrails via Gateway

-Guardrails can easily be integrated via [Gateway](https://github.com/invariantlabs-ai/invariant-gateway), which automatically evaluates your rules on each LLM and MCP request.
+Guardrails is integrated via [Gateway](https://github.com/invariantlabs-ai/invariant-gateway), which automatically evaluates your rules on each LLM and MCP request (before and after).

 To learn more about how to use Guardrails via its Gateway, go to the [Developer Quickstart Guide](https://explorer.invariantlabs.ai/docs/#getting-started-as-developer).